I’m taking joint home loan with my husband. Will both get tax benefit?

 Probably the best reason why salaried individuals, in particular, opt for a joint Home Loan has its tax benefits.
 The Income Tax Act provides that a borrower can claim an exemption under Section 80 C up to Rs 1,50,000 for the principal repayment and up to Rs 2,00,000 on the interest amount under Section 24.

 However, in case of a joint loan, all the co-owners can claim for deductions to a maximum of Rs 4,00,000 on interest paid jointly and Rs 3,00,000 on principal paid in a financial year.
-The tax benefits are calculated in the same proportion in which the property is owned.
+The tax benefits are calculated in the same ratio as the loan is sanctioned and each individual’s exemption limit stands.